 Kejimkujik National Park is one of the best places to go canoeing in Nova Scotia.
 If you’re planning to visit Keji, consider exploring the park by canoe.
 There are several different paddle routes and backcountry campsites to choose from.
-Whether you’re a seasoned canoeist or novice paddler, a multi-day adventure in Keji Southern Lakes region will not disappoint.
+Whether you’re a seasoned canoeist or novice paddler, a multi-day Keji Southern Lakes adventure will not disappoint!

-Growing up in Nova Scotia, I had the chance to visit Keji a few times—but never stayed overnight.
+Growing up in Nova Scotia, I had the chance to visit Kejimkujik (pronounced Ked-juh-muh-koo-jik) a few times — but never stayed overnight.
 I was thrilled to finally plan a multi-day trip and head into Keji’s backcountry this summer.
 With many different lakes in the park, canoeing Keji’s flatwater can be a great family-friendly adventure.
-Whether you’re with a group or flying solo, I’d add Kejimkujik National Park to your list.
+Whether you’re with a group or flying solo, I’d add canoeing Kejimkujik National Park to your list.

 Location: Kejimkujik National Park, Nova Scotia